ccoupe/mqtt-alarm/README.md

 ### MQTT
 I'm going to punt on this.
 It's not hard but there are so many other tutorials on how to do that there is no point in my duplicating them.
-Mine using Mosquitto on a machine I call `pi4` at 192.168.1.7
+I'm using Mosquitto on a machine I call `pi4` at 192.168.1.7
 If you know what `apt install mosquitto_clients` does then you're almost done with this part.